 I’d say a few family members of mine have influenced my love of clothing… trips to fabric stores when I was five, flipping through pattern books, and playing dress up in vintage dresses courtesy of my aunt.

 My fashion story began just a measly year ago!
 I never had much of a style voice until my freshman year of college in Tallahassee.
 There is such an underground fashion and music scene here that plays off each other and has evolved me from a “hippie” “natural” look to a vintage, thrifting, funky spunky fashion lover!
 I love taking risks and putting the most insane/ unique things together.
-It’s not a day in my life unless someone’s staring me downposted over 4 years ago
+It’s not a day in my life unless someone’s staring me downposted about 5 years ago

 I’ve always loved fashion.
 Since I was a little girl I’ve always loved messing about with hairstyles and getting new clothes.
 It helped that my parents didn’t set any boundaries on me as far as style was concerned.
 I was allowed to experiment from a fairly young age with clothes and make-up (though it got some disapproving looks from adults because I was probably the only kid I knew who was allowed to wear mini skirts and heels and wedges at the age of 10- of course things are different now but it was still the 90s then).
 I always had a unique and dressed-up style compared to everyone in secondary school because back then I rarely followed the trends amongst my friends and people at school.
 While they’d all be wearing jeans and the same FCUK hoodies I liked to wear girlie skirts, boobtubes, halter tops and stuff like that.
 It was the big topic of conversation on non uniform days lol.
 I don’t think my style has changed that much since I was a kid/young teen.
 I rarely wear boobtubes and halters anymore but apart from that not much has changed apart from how I style what I wear.
 I really miss having some of the clothes that I had when I was younger because they’ve come back into style now, like I had a big collection of crop tops and wedges, and even leopard print trousers (they were pretty cool until I wore the black hoodie with leopard print hearts on it that was made to go with them- probably the biggest fashion faux pas I’ve ever made).
 I even had an adorable sailor dress when I was like 2 years old that I wish I could get an adult version of because it would really fit in with the nautical trend.